bishoy2002/IT-1025-Bishoy/Lab2/readme.md

 Bishoy Matta
 3/17/21
 ## Executive Summary
+   During this lab, I will learn about different hardware components.
+I will be able to explain the purpose of each and how they work together.
+I will also learn about binary numbers and converting into decimal, binary, and hexadecimal.
+I will be able to effectively present data representations.

 ## Hardware
   The role of a CPU, or a central proccessing unit is responsible for carrying out the commands send to it by the software and returns results to be acted on.
 The CPU is also known as the brains of a device!
 The components of a CPU include the arithmetic logic unit or the ALU.